-Included: Professionaly run event, qualified & experienced personel at various checkpoints, qualified medical support, online registration, electronic timing, commemorative race t-shirt and unique finishers medal, part of the keswick Mountain Festival, refreshments on the course & at finish, event photography, partially marked course.
+Included: Professionally run event, qualified & experienced personel at various checkpoints, qualified medical support, online registration, electronic timing, commemorative race t-shirt and unique finishers medal, refreshments on the course & at finish, event photography, partially marked course.

 Part of the Salomon Trail Tour Series

 We are pleased to announce Suunto as a sponsor exclusive to this event.
 The Suunto Ambit is the perfect watch for outdoor enthusiasts and the first of its kind to offer such advanced features, ideal for your training preparation.

 We are grateful for the support of 9bar once again, they will be giving out their great tasting, nutritious mixed seed energy bars at the event.
 You will find they are perfect for providing slow release energy to keep you going in long endurance races.